KevinRGeurts/tkMetronomeApp/README.md

 python -m tkMetronomeApp.MetronomeApp
 ```

 This assumes that the tkMetronomeApp package is installed.
+To learn how to use the app, select Help | View Help... from the menu bar.

 ## Unittests